 - Reuse Packing Materials

 - Packing Peanuts (You can put the peanuts in an empty potting soil bag to keep them more secure and better contained if you decided to repot.
-Also make sure they aren’t the kind that dissolve when wet.)
+Also make sure they aren’t the kind that dissolves when wet.)

 - Styrofoam Blocks